Academic Skills

 Any enrolled University of Melbourne student*

 *If you and a small number (3-4) of classmates or group members have similar questions, you are welcome to join together.
-Please raise this with the Academic Skills Adviser by email before the appointment.
+Please raise this with Academic Skills before the appointment using the email address below.

 -